micahreich/twitterbot/README.md

 # twitterbot
-Tweets "I hate" plus every word in the dictionary
+Tweets "I hate" and "I love" plus every word in the dictionary